With the autumn term in full swing, it can all feel as if last summer was a lifetime away.

 These are face-to-face events where we’ll be sharing feedback from the previous exam summer series and have detailed and constructive discussions about student performance and how to better support future cohorts.

-These events complement our examiners’ reports and exemplar materials and give you the chance to discuss specific misconceptions or issues, to find out more and book your place visit our professional development page on our English webpage.
+These events complement our examiners’ reports and exemplar materials and give you the chance to discuss specific misconceptions or issues, to find out more and book your place visit our professional development page on our English page.

 If you have any questions please submit your comments below or email us at email@example.com.
 You can also sign up to receive email updates or follow us on Twitter at @OCR_English.